ohbmenvironment/website/_pages/working-groups/carbon-tracker-toolboxes.md

 ---
-permalink: /working-groups/green-computing-tools
+permalink: /carbon-tracker-toolboxes/
-title: "Carbon tracker toolboxes"
+title: Carbon tracker toolboxes
 ---

 # How to track the carbon footprint of your computational pipeline